What color do I start with?

 What is your return policy?

 We want you to be completely satisfied with your purchase from A Gentle Feast.
-If you are not satisfied with your purchase, you can receive a full refund with 14 days of purchase.
+If you are not satisfied with your purchase, you can receive a full refund of digital goods within 14 days of purchase.
 You will need to destroy any copies you made and delete the files from your computer.
-If you have done this, email email@example.com for a refund.
+If you have done this, email firstname.lastname@example.org for a refund.
+If you purchased a print product, you will need to pay to ship your materials back.
+Once your products have been received, you will be given a refund minus $15.00 for shipping/handling/restocking.